j-m-ines/ILThermo_GUI_extractor/README.md

 # ILThermo_GUI_extractor
 Graphic User Interface (GUI) that extracts data from ILThermo Database and encodes chemical structure (SMILES notation) to the final dataset.

+The opsin java application should be placed in the root directory for proper execution of the GUI.

 ## Corresponding Authors:

 João Miguel Inês (j.ines@fct.unl.pt)